-The Central Routes is the only bus route at BGC that takes passengers to eight stopovers.
+The Central Routes is the only BGC bus route that takes passengers to eight stopovers.
 They are the One Parkade, RCBC, Net One, Bonifacio Stopover, Crescent West Park, The Globe Tower, Nutriasia, and the University Parkway.

 It does not stop at the HSBC anymore.
 So if you want to go to that area, you should get off at the Globe Tower.

-Buses on this route operate from Monday to Friday, from 6 AM to 10 PM, with the fare of PHP 13.
+Buses on this route operate from Monday to Friday, from 6 AM to 10 PM, with a fare of PHP 13.

-If you are a night shift employee or someone who wants to go to BGC at night, you can take the BGC night route buses.
+If you are a night shift employee or someone who wants to know how to commute going to BGC at night, you can take the BGC night route buses.

-It is the longest bus route that has more stopovers that start at EDSA Ayala.
+It is the longest BGC bus route that has more stopovers that start at EDSA Ayala bus terminal.
 Buses on this route pick passengers every thirty minutes.